 - or a late-opening chemist.

 Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to.
 If NHS 111 advisers think you need an ambulance, they will immediately arrange for one to be sent to you.

-Calls to 111 are recorded, however the information is kept securely and will only be shared with others directly involved with your care.
+Calls to 111 are recorded.
+This information is kept securely and will only be shared with others directly involved with your care.

 What information will I need when I call NHS 111?

 If you are calling on behalf of someone else, that person needs to be in the same room as you so that the nurse can accurately assess their symptoms.
-An NHS 111 advisor will then advise you on the most appropriate course of action to take.
+An NHS 111 advisor will then tell you what to do next.

 What if I don’t speak English or I’m hard of hearing?

-For deaf people, or for those who are hard of hearing, there is a textphone service available.
+For deaf people or people who are hard of hearing a textphone service available.

 What is NHS.UK?